Computer Science Department

 CMI Computer Science

-Project-based education
+Project-based teaching

 Year abroad